riscv-non-isa/server-soc-ts/README.md

         * ArmExecuteMemoryBarrier
       - src/AArch64/ArchTimerSupport.S: Read various timer registers using MRS
         - [ ] **Required** as called in val_timer_get_info()
-      - src/AArch64/GicSupport.S: Read/Write GIC registers using MRS or MSR
+      - src/AArch64/GicSupport.S: Read/Write IIC registers using MRS or MSR
         * No Required Now.
     * _PAL AArch64_:
       - src/AArch64/ArmSmc.S: Calling SMC, we should replace this with SBI call.